BibliothecaDAO/master-scroll/docs/economics/lords.md

 # The Lords Token

 The $LORDS token is the ERC20 token underpinning the Realmverse, giving a fungible method of entry and exit from the network.
 It is the core utility token that is essential for gameplay.
-It will follow a long emissions schedule which will be controlled by the growth of the network.
+It will follow a long emission schedule which will be controlled by the growth of the network.